Dunstan Chestnuts Castanea dentata X mollissima

 tolerated if there is good surface drainage (slope), but chestnuts do

 Full sun is required for nut production minimum of 6 hours of full sun.
 Non-filtered sun.
 Prepare the area by removing any weeds prior to planting.
 This step is often overlooked but is absolutely critical to any successful planting.
 Weeds and grass steal light, water and nutrients from your trees.
 We recommend weed mats.

 Dig the hole twice as wide as the pot but no deeper than the root-ball.
 Do not add amendments to the soil such as mulch or organic matter, this acts like a sponge and increases root rot and robs the trees of nitrogen from the fertilizer (microbes breaking down the organic matter use nitrogen in the process).

 Carefully remove the tree from the pot keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Do not yank the tree out of the container as this can separate the roots from the tree.
-If the roots are curled or wrapped up inside the pot, spread them out or cut off severely curled roots.
-This will promote new root growth.
+Carefully separate the roots if they are root bound.

 Remove the pot stake attached to the tree for 1 season.
 After 1 season you can remove the pot stake.
 If the tree appears stable staking is not needed.
 If using Grow Tubes then staking the tree is not necessary.
 If staking is necessary, hold the trunk with one hand to find the height at which the unsupported top can stand up on its own and will spring back to a vertical position if lightly flexed.
 Allow trees a slight amount of flex rather than holding them rigidly in place.
-Tree straps should be made of material that will not injure the tree.
+Tree straps should be made of material that will not injure or girdle the tree.